Bleak Haven Review – A Promising Survival Horror Buried Under Glitches and Missed Potential

 Mixed Community Response

-Despite the heavy criticism, Bleak Haven has found a few defenders who appreciate its ambition.
+Amid the heavy flak, Bleak Haven has attracted some defenders who admire its ambition.

 “I don’t understand all the hate,” one player wrote.
 “It’s a one-man project, and for that, it’s pretty impressive.
 The atmosphere and enemy design make this a nice horror gore game.”